codelit-learning/anagram-tester/README.md

 Write an HTML page with the following functionality

 ## Requirements
-1. It should have two input boxes (type=”text”)
+1. It should have two input boxes (type=”text”).
-2. It should have one button called `check` which does the following.st
+2. It should have one button called `check` which does the following.
-    1. Check if both input boxes are filled
+    1. Check if both input boxes are filled.
-    2. Check if both boxes contain email addresses
+    2. Check if both boxes contain email addresses.
         1. Check validity of an email address like this:
             1. There should be a `@` and a `.` character.
             2. These characters should not be at the end or the start.